-Degrees and Certificate Offered: BA in Classics, BA in French, BA in German, BA in Russian, and BA in Spanish; MA in French, MA in Spanish; Certificate in Classics, Certificate in French, Certificate in German, Certificate in Russian, Certificate in Russian Studies, Certificate in Spanish, Certificate in Latin American and Iberian Studies
+Degrees and Certificate Offered: BA in Classics, BA in French, BA in German, BA in Russian, and BA in Spanish; MA in languages and literatures of Europe and the Americas with concentration in Classics, French, German or Spanish; Certificate in Classics, Certificate in French, Certificate in German, Certificate in Russian, Certificate in Spanish, Certificate in Latin America and Iberian Studies

 The Academic Program

-The Department of Languages and Literatures of Europe and the Americas (LLEA) is divided into five divisions: Classics (Greek and Latin), French/Italian, German, Russian, and Spanish/Portuguese/Latin American and Iberian Studies.
-Language instruction at the beginning and intermediate levels is offered in French, German, Greek, Italian, Latin, Portuguese, Russian and Spanish.
+The Department of Languages and Literatures of Europe and the Americas (LLEA) is divided into five language divisions: Classics (Greek and Latin), French/Italian, German, Russian, and Spanish/Portuguese/Latin American Studies.
+Courses of language instruction at the beginning and intermediate levels are offered in French, German, Greek, Italian, Latin, Russian and Spanish.
+Other languages such as Dutch, Hebrew, Polish and Portuguese are also offered depending on available budget and staff.
 Advanced courses in composition, conversation and linguistics are offered in French, German, Russian and Spanish.
 Courses in the literatures of France, the Francophone world, German-speaking countries, Italy, Latin America, Russia, Spain and Wales are offered in the original language, as are courses in classical literary texts written in Greek and Latin.
 Cultural studies courses that use a strong interdisciplinary approach and critical interpretive perspectives to consider the politics of representation, culture, and identity include Hispanic Cultural Studies, U.S. Latino Culture and Literature, Indigenous Peoples of Latin America, Latin American Cultural Perspectives, Spanish Cultural Perspectives, Freaks and Monsters, the Ethics of Otherness, French Civilizations, French Culture for Americans, French and Italian Literature as Film.
-Courses designed to acquaint students from other fields with the traditions and cultures of Europe and the Americas are also available, both in English and in the target language and in advanced courses in specialized topics: Europeans in the Pacific, French and German Civilization, and Russian Arts and Culture.
+Courses designed to acquaint students from other fields with the traditions and cultures of Europe and the Americas are also available, both in English and in the target language and in advanced courses in specialized topics: Classical Foundations, Europeans in the Pacific, French and German civilization, and Russian Arts and Culture.

 LLEA believes that the study of film allows for an array of interdisciplinary considerations ranging from the aesthetics and politics of representation to the socioeconomics of production and distribution.
 It enriches students’ literacy concerning visual arts, narrative, sound, movement and space, at the same time that it provokes their questioning of ethical, critical, social and moral assumptions.
 LLEA offers a wide range of courses focusing on the aesthetic and historical development of film in Europe and Latin America: History of World Film, International Film Criticism, French, German, Italian, Latin American, Russian, and Spanish Film.

-MA programs are offered in French and Spanish.
+MA programs are offered in Classics, French, German and Spanish.
 In addition, BA degrees and certificate programs are offered in Classics, French, German, Russian, and Spanish.
-The department promotes language proficiency and cultural awareness through its sponsorship of student organizations, films, lectures, scholarships, and Study Abroad programs.
-Currently, the department supports programs in France (Angers, Annecy, Paris); Florence, Italy; Berlin, Germany; Vladivostok, Russia; and several sites in the Hispanic World.
+The department promotes language proficiency and cultural awareness through its sponsorship of student clubs, films, lectures, scholarships, and Study Abroad programs.
+Currently, the department supports programs in France (Angers, Annecy, Paris) and Tahiti; Florence, Italy; Berlin, Germany; Vladivostok, Russia; and several sites in the Hispanic World.